 Performance through Diversity

-Educational content is based on the regulations and standards of the respective state curriculum and supplemented by international elements.
-Additionally, we have developed our own SIS curricula and materials for key subject areas in order to account for the specific demands presented by a bilingual context in a well-founded and purposeful manner.
+Each school’s curriculum is based on the relevant state curriculum and supplemented by international elements.
+In addition, we use our own SIS curricula and materials in key subject areas in order to effectively impart relevant information while fostering bilingualism.

-It is our goal to foster learning as an integral part of life and to give young people the opportunity to develop into independent and reflective learners.
+It is our goal to foster learning as an integral part of life, and to give young people the opportunity to become independent, reflective learners.
 Students at SIS are encouraged to achieve their full potential and exceed their own expectations.
-Moreover, we maintain close contact with parents and regularly discuss their children’s learning progress.
+Moreover, we maintain close contact with parents, and regularly discuss their children’s progress and learning style.

 International Education – Local Insight